 It is illegal to physically or sexually abuse anyone in Nevada.
 However, the state has a specific penal law regarding harmful conduct toward a person over 60 years old.
 Individuals who neglect or abuse a senior may be charged with a misdemeanor or felony in Nevada.
 If the neglect or abuse led to substantial harm, then prosecutors will charge the responsible caretaker with a felony.

 There is no excuse for a nursing facility or caregiver to neglect, abuse, or in any way harm an elderly or disabled resident.
-If you suspect someone is hurting your elderly relative in Las Vegas, Henderson, or surrounding areas, contact Oronoz & Ericsson Injury Lawyers through our online form or at (702) 878-2889.
+If you suspect someone is hurting your elderly relative in Las Vegas, Henderson, or surrounding areas, contact Oronoz & Ericsson, LLC through our online form or at (702) 878-2889.
 We offer free consultations during which we can listen to your circumstances and advise you on the best next steps.